Searching for local associations while controlling the false discovery rate: Discussion

 Applying the LKF necessitates generating knockoffs based on the conditional distribution of $X$ given $Z$, assuming this distribution is known.
 In our study, this was straightforward since sex is independent of genotypes from non-sexual chromosomes.
 However, in other contexts, obtaining conditionally valid knockoffs may be more complicated.
 In such cases, approximate second-order knockoffs may be beneficial \citep{chu2024second}.

-The data analysis and simulations presented in this paper all reflect the results of one knockoff generation, with associated randomness.
-In practical applications, one might want to resort to multiple knockoff to increase the stability of selection \citep{ren2023derandomizing}.
+The data analysis and simulations in this paper all reflect the results of one knockoff generation, with associated randomness.
+Future research could investigate how to use multiple knockoffs to improve stability \citep{he2021genome}, an how to integrate the de-randomization approach of \citet{ren2024derandomised}, which leverages e-values \citep{wang2022false}.

 The first step of our procedure consists in identifying the relevant ``neighborhoods'' in which to test for association between $Y$ and each of the $X_j$.
 In the examples considered in this paper, we found that the lasso with interactions can be useful in defining a partition $\nu_j(Z)$.
-We also noted that different penalization levels for main effects and interactions might be appropriate to navigate the trade-off between the precision of the hypotheses we decided to test with the power to reject them, linked to the size of the subgroup defined by $\nu_j(Z)$ (see Appendix~\ref*{subsec:adaptation-gwas-1}).
-A better balance between these might be achieved with a resolution-adaptive procedure as the one described in \citet{gablenz2024kelp}.
+We also noted that different penalization levels for main effects and interactions might be appropriate to navigate the trade-off between the precision of the tested hypotheses with the power to reject them, linked to the size of the subgroup defined by $\nu_j(Z)$ (see Appendix A2.3.1).
+A better balance between these might be achieved with a resolution-adaptive procedure as the one described in \citet{gablenz2025catch}, leveraging e-values.

 The local conditional hypotheses introduced in this paper can be thought as one non parametric definition of ``interaction'' between explanatory variable $X_j$ and covariates $Z$ in influencing outcome $Y$.
 Extending this idea, one could explore interactions between different explanatory variables $X_j$ and $X_k$.
 While some elements of our proposed framework can be adapted for this purpose, careful consideration is needed to properly index and label hypotheses to ensure interpretability.
 We leave this extension for future work.